finos/community/governance/README.md

 ## Special Interest Groups

 Special Interest Groups can be proposed by any FINOS Member (and only by FINOS Members) and are approved by the Governing Board, which also appoints the initial SIG chair.
 Over time the SIG can decide to vote in a new Chair or the Board can appoint one.
+Read more for [a list of current SIGs](special-interest-groups) and how to propose a new SIG.

 # Project Lifecycle and steering